ietf-wg-dnsop/draft-ietf-dnsop-qdcount-is-one/draft-ietf-dnsop-qdcount-is-one.md

-Firewalls that process DNS messages in order to eliminate unwanted traffic SHOULD treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic.
+Firewalls that process DNS messages in order to eliminate unwanted traffic SHOULD treat messages with OPCODE = 0 and QDCOUNT > 1 as malformed traffic and return a FORMERR response as described above.
+Such firewalls MUST NOT treat messages with OPCODE = 0 and QDCOUNT = 0 as malformed.
 See Section 4 of {{?RFC8906}} for further guidance.
-Such firewalls MUST NOT treat messages with OPCODE = 0 and QDCOUNT = 0 as malformed.

 # Security Considerations